bhauman/figwheel-main/docs/tutorial.md

 can identify them and help Figwheel keep their compiled artifacts separate.

-To meet these needs `figwheel.main` relies on a build file to specify ClojureScript compiler options, figwheel options, and a stable name for the configuration.
+To meet these needs `figwheel.main` relies on a **build file** to specify ClojureScript compiler options, figwheel options, and a stable name for the configuration.

-To help explain what a build file is and how it works, we'll start with and example build file.
+To help explain what a build file is and how it works, we'll start with and example.

-First let's reset things a little bit.
-First quit the REPL and then delete the `target/public` directory to get rid of our compiled assets.
+First let's reset things.
+Make sure you have quit the REPL and then delete the `target/public` directory to get rid of our compiled assets.

-> **TIP**: Many problems can be resolved by deleting stale compiled
-> ClojureScript artifacts.

-In the `hello-cljs` directory place a file called `cruel.cljs.edn` with the following contents:
+In the `hello-cljs` directory, place a file called `cruel.cljs.edn` with the following contents:

 ```clojure